Tuesday, August 29, 2006

 Notes about sumac and zatar (or zahtar or za'atar):

-Both can be purchased at North African or Middle Eastern markets, or online .
+Both can be purchased at North African or Middle Eastern markets, including online markets.
+(Great American Spice Company carries za'atar and sumac.)
+And, of course, any good spice store would carry them.

 Posted by Bryanna Clark Grogan at 12:45 PM